FabianS-Privat/CyclonCheatSheetSite/docs/Act 2/Chamber of Sins 2.md

 The final Room before the Walkway to the Fidelitas Boss Arena is always the same, it contains 2 Pillars and 1 Lit Fire Basin.

 So the first step in Chamber of Sins 2 is locating the Trial.
 We always head South-East from the Entrance.
 If South is a Dead End, we are in the North extending Variant.
 We find the trial by following the Wall leading to the North-West Corner of the Zone.
 And the Fidelitas Arena will be in the North-East Corner.
+The Trial and the Walkway are paralel to each other.

 If The Trial is on the East Wall, facing North-East, the Fidelitas Boss Arena will be South and then West from the Trial.